juandanielsg/DUCK-Robotics/README.md

 <p align="center">
   <img src="DUCK/duck_logo_done.jpg" width="512"/>
 </p>
 This project is a intuitive and user-friendly approach to cartesian control for the UR robot arms.
-The aim of the project is to add visual servoing and pose control from scratch using Python as the main language.
+The aim of the project is to add modular robot arm controllers from scratch using Python as the main language.
+It includes both kinematics and control.

 To improve this project:
 - Port to C++ (I am not going to do this for now, but would gladly allow anyone to do it and commit to this repository if they manage to do so - JD)